jcornford/pyecog/README.md

 ---
 ### Installing with pip:
 This is for when the software is more developed.

 1 .
 After step 2 above, run:
 ```{bash}
 pip install pyecog
 ```
 2. Ignore step 3.
 Open command window and activate the pyecog_env environment if you are using it.
 Type "pyecog" into the prompt.
-Gui will load.
+The Gui should load.
 ---
 ### How to use - this needs to be updated
 - note, some gui elements not implemented (open in jupyter notebook and low pass filter)